housepower/clickhouse_sinker/README.md

 - Push to promethues

-If CLI `--push-gateway-addrs` or env `PUSH_GATEWAY_ADDRS` (a list of comma-separated urls) is present, metrics are pushed to one of given URLs regualarly.
+If CLI `--metric-push-gateway-addrs` or env `METRIC_PUSH_GATEWAY_ADDRS` (a list of comma-separated urls) is present, metrics are pushed to one of given URLs regualarly.

 ## Extending